Thailand Marriage Visa Guide

 - For renewals, many offices require 3 months.

-Step 4.
+Step 5.
 Apply for the 1-Year Extension

 Apply at your local immigration office before your current permitted stay expires.
 Many offices allow applications up to 30 days before your current permission to stay expires.
+Also ensure that your TM.30 is up to date before applying.

-Step 5.
+Step 6.
 Under Consideration Period

 Marriage extensions are commonly placed under consideration for 21-30 days.